ibm-developer/generator-goserver/generators/app/templates/README.md

 #### Using your local development environment

 In order for Go applications to run locally, they must be placed in the correct file path.
-The application must exist in `$GOPATH/src/<%= bluemix.sanitizedName %>`
+The application must exist in `$GOPATH/src/{{bluemix.sanitizedName}}`

 To run your application locally: